-The Nomination and Governance Committee's written policy on Board diversity provides that, when evaluating potential candidates for nomination, we will consider all aspects of each candidate's qualifications and skills in the context of the needs of the Company at that point in time with a view to creating a Board with diversity along multiple dimensions, including race, ethnicity, gender, age, education, cultural background, opinions, skills, perspectives, professional experiences and other differentiating characteristics.
+The Nomination and Governance Committee's written policy on Board diversity provides that, when evaluating potential candidates for nomination, it will consider all aspects of each candidate's qualifications and skills in the context of the needs of the Company at that point in time with a view to creating a Board with diversity along multiple dimensions, including race, ethnicity, gender, age, education, cultural background, opinions, skills, perspectives, professional experiences and other differentiating characteristics.
 While there can be no assurance such candidates will emerge, it is in the best interest of the Company, as a global provider of logistics services to the life sciences industry, to embrace the richness of diversity whenever possible.

 The Nomination and Governance Committee will make its selections based on all the available information and relevant considerations.
 The Nomination and Governance Committee's selection will be based on who, in the view of the committee, will be best suited for membership on the Board.

+Stockholder Nominees.
+The Nomination and Governance Committee will consider director nominee recommendations by stockholders, provided the names of such nominees, accompanied by relevant biographical information, are properly submitted in writing to the Secretary of the Company in accordance with the manner described for stockholder nominations under the heading "Stockholder Proposals for Next Annual Meeting."
 In making its selection, the Nomination and Governance Committee will evaluate candidates proposed by stockholders under criteria similar to other candidates, except that the committee may consider, as one of the factors in its evaluation, the size and duration of the interest of the recommending stockholder in the stock of the Company.
 The Nomination and Governance Committee may also consider the extent to which the recommending stockholder intends to continue to hold its interest in the Company, including whether the recommending stockholder intends to continue holding its interest at least through the time of the meeting at which the candidate is to be elected.
+The Secretary will forward all validly submitted recommendations to the Nomination and Governance Committee.
+The acceptance of a recommendation from a stockholder does not imply that the Nomination and Governance Committee will recommend to the Board the nomination of the stockholder recommended candidate.